-“As thousands of contractors will testify, being faced with a full IR35 enquiry is an incredibly stressful affair.
+As thousands of contractors will testify, being faced with a full IR35 enquiry is an incredibly stressful affair.
 Enquiries can last for several years, creating a huge amount of uncertainty for those involved.

-“a) means you will not have to deal with HMRC yourself and a vastly experienced consultant will be handling your case from start to finish.
+This means you will not have to deal with HMRC yourself and a vastly experienced consultant will be handling your case from start to finish.

-“If you are found to be ‘inside’, HMRC will demand all unpaid tax and national insurance, plus interest and a possible penalty.
+If you are found to be ‘inside’, HMRC will demand all unpaid tax and national insurance, plus interest and a possible penalty.

 Isn’t a contract review all you need?